-Vietnamese Cassava Cake (Bánh Khoai Mì Nướng) holds a special place in my heart as a cherished treat from childhood.
-It stands out with the decadent richness of coconut milk and condensed milk, accompanied by a crispy outer layer and a chewy, mochi-like inside.
+Vietnamese Cassava Cake (Bánh Khoai Mì Nướng) is a nostalgic delight from my childhood, cherished for its rich blend of coconut milk and condensed milk.
+Its appeal lies in the contrast between a crispy exterior and a chewy, mochi-like interior.

 Delicious Vietnamese Cassava Cake, known as "Banh Khoai Mi Nuong," showcasing its golden-brown exterior and soft mochi-like interior.

-Bánh Khoai Mì Nướng is a popular and delicious sweet treat in Southern Vietnam, just like Bánh Kẹp Lá Dứa (Pandan Waffles), Bánh Đậu Xanh Nướng (Baked Mungbean Cake), or Bánh Bò Nướng Lá Dứa (Pandan Honeycomb Cake).
+Bánh Khoai Mì Nướng is a well-loved dessert in Southern Vietnam, alongside other favorites such as Bánh Kẹp Lá Dứa (Pandan Waffles), Bánh Chuối Nướng (Baked Banana Cake), and Bánh Bò Nướng Lá Dứa (Pandan Honeycomb Cake).

 Delicious Vietnamese Cassava Cake, known as "Banh Khoai Mi Nuong," showcasing its golden-brown exterior and soft mochi-like interior.

-In Vietnam, people often prepare this coconut cassava cake with fresh cassava, which requires prepping and grating before baking.
-However, in this recipe, I streamline the process by using frozen grated cassava.
+In Vietnam, traditionally, coconut cassava cake is made using fresh cassava, which needs to be peeled and grated.
+But in my recipe, I simplify it by using frozen grated cassava.

-In South East Asia, cassava cake is not something exotic.
-There are numerous variations of cassava cake in this region such as the Filipino Cassava Bibingka (featuring a delicious custard topping) or the Indonesian Kuih Bingka Ubi Kayu with a subtle nuance.
+In South East Asia, there are numerous variations of cassava cake such as the Filipino Cassava Bibingka (featuring a delicious custard topping) or the Indonesian Kuih Bingka Ubi Kayu with a subtle nuance.

 cassava roots in a basket